LOYOLA UNIVERSITY CHICAGO

 ANTH 246 Ancient Human-Animal Interactions (3 Credit Hours)

-Pre-requisites: One of the following: ANTH 101, ANTH 104, BIOL 102, BIOL 112, ENVS 101, or ENVS 137
+Pre-requisites: For BIOL-BS, BIOL-MINR, and BIOE-BS students: BIOL 102; for all others: ANTH 101, ANTH 104, BIOL 102, ENVS 101, or ENVS 137

 This course focuses on human-animal interactions in the past and covers how humans have shaped the geographic ranges and behaviors of animals today.
 Questions on whether humans caused prehistoric animal extinctions and how animal domestication occurred will be explored using evidence from archaeological and paleontological records around the world.